Seafood

 Where can I buy Scottish seafood online?

-The three delivery services we'd recommend without hesitation are George Campbell & Sons (Edinburgh), Loch Fyne Oysters (Cairndow) and The Fish Society (sources Scottish catch, delivers UK-wide).
-George Campbell's is the best overall for freshness and value; Loch Fyne for smoked salmon; The Fish Society for range.
+Three well-established options are George Campbell & Sons (Perth), Loch Fyne Oysters (Cairndow) and The Fish Society (sources Scottish catch, delivers UK-wide).
+George Campbell's is a solid all-rounder; Loch Fyne is known for smoked salmon and oysters; The Fish Society lists the broadest range.

 Is Scottish seafood delivery better than supermarket?

-For langoustines, scallops and shellfish, yes — dramatically.
-The direct-delivery suppliers are landing within 24 hours of the boats coming in, while most supermarket counter fish has been through one or two depots first.
+For langoustines, scallops and shellfish, direct delivery has a clear edge.
+The direct suppliers aim to ship within a day or two of landing, while most supermarket counter fish has been through one or two depots first.
 For everyday white fish, a good local fishmonger can match them; a supermarket counter usually can't.

 How much should I pay for Scottish langoustines?